Code-Institute-Submissions/crockpot/readme.md

 - __Amiresponsive:__ I used this to produce the main image for my readme file and to test the responsiveness of my website.
 - __Balsamiq:__ I used this to produce wireframe sketches for the site's skeleton plane.
 - __CompressPNG:__ I used this to compress the static images to improve performance.
+- __Coolors:__ I used this to select the colour scheme for my site.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
 - __FreeFormatter:__ I used Freeformatter.com to format my code properly.
 - __Google Developer Tools:__ I used this to test the responsiveness of my website by viewing my project on devices with different screen sizes.
 I also used the Console to test different functions in my JavaScript code throughout development, and the Lighthouse package to test the performance of the site.